mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 ANIMAL REACTIONS Non-domesticated animals usually react to threats or provocation by either fighting or fleeing.
 When Travellers disturb an animal or otherwise draw attention to themselves while within its territory, roll 2D and consult the Fight or Flight table.
 If the result is high enough to indicate hostility, the creature attacks.
 If the result is low enough to indicate flight, it flees, although may return later.
 If the result on the table is neither attack nor flee, then the animal continues its natural behaviour until provoked, in which case roll again.

-OTHER CHARACTERS During the course of the Travellers’ adventures, the referee will play a huge variety of characters – starport staff and guards, traders, Imperial bureaucrats and nobles, dangerous criminals, archaeologists and
+OTHER CHARACTERS During the course of the Travellers' adventures, the referee will play a huge variety of characters – starport staff and guards, traders, Imperial bureaucrats and nobles, dangerous criminals, archaeologists and

 scientists, naval officers, alien diplomats, untrustworthy brokers, primitive tribesmen, deranged artificial intelligences, alien hive-minds and whoever else the Travellers encounter.
 Most of these characters will appear only for a single scene, so there is no need to lavish detail on a trader or guard.
 Just come up with a personality trait or two and a name, and jot them down.
 If a character is to appear multiple times in the campaign, then the referee should determine characteristics, skills and a fuller personality.
 While the focus of the game is always on the Travellers, important characters do not exist solely to serve as allies or antagonists.
 They have their own agendas and desires and will pursue their own goals.
 Sometimes, their schemes might just enmesh the Travellers!